Skip to main content

 Revolutionising battery storage

-The certification independently validates the safety and grid compliant operation of the technology, accelerating the opportunity for the company and its partners to jointly develop new battery systems to bring longer-lived and more cost-effective energy storage solutions to market.
+The certification independently validated the safety and grid compliant operation of the technology, accelerating the opportunity for the company and its partners to jointly develop new battery systems to bring longer-lived and more cost-effective energy storage solutions to market.

-Maximising performance
+Maximising performance in every cell

 In conventional battery systems performance and longevity is limited by the weakest cell in a string.
 Relectrify CellSwitch technology manages each individual cell or series element, maximising energy use in every cell.
 The ability to switch individual cells eliminates the need for conventional inverters, resulting in a simpler, lower-cost battery system.